navin-mordani/comp551_1/README.md

 # Mini Project - 1
 ## Predicting Participation and Race Time for Montreal Marathon 2016

-Assignment for Comp 551 Fall 2016, McGill University
+Assignment for Comp 551 Fall 2016, McGill University.

+### Models Used

+All models are coded from scratch.

+Linear Regression for predicting race time.

+Logistic Regression and Naive Bayes for predicting participation.

 ## Instructions